← All Posts

 Instock benchmarks vary by category, but general guidelines for Walmart suppliers:

-For eCommerce instock, the bar is even higher.
-Online shoppers have zero tolerance for out-of-stocks — they'll simply buy from another seller or another brand.
+For eCommerce, the bar is higher.
+Online shoppers don't tolerate out-of-stocks -- they'll buy from another seller or another brand.
 Target 98%+ for online items.

 The Compound Effect

-Here's what makes instock improvement so powerful: it compounds.
 Higher instock means more sales.
 More sales means better demand signals.
 Better demand signals mean more accurate forecasts.
 More accurate forecasts mean better replenishment.
 Better replenishment means higher instock.
+It compounds.

-The opposite is also true — low instock creates a downward spiral where poor sales data leads to lower forecasts, which leads to less ordering, which leads to even lower instock.
+The opposite is also true.
+Low instock creates a downward spiral where poor sales data leads to lower forecasts, less ordering, and even lower instock.

-Breaking the negative cycle and establishing the positive one is one of the highest-leverage things you can do as a Walmart supplier.
+Breaking that negative cycle is one of the most valuable things you can do as a Walmart supplier.
 And it starts with reading your data every week.